Borgata: Borgata Event Center

 The Borgata Event Center is the main music venue for the resort.
 The capacity is 2,400.

 The venue can be converted into the Borgata Ballroom, a special events center for formal dinners, receptions, training, or business presentations.
 It has a capacity of 3,200 (theatre) and 1,700 (banquet).

 Borgata Festival Park

 Opened in 2015, the Borgata Festival Park, an outdoor venue, is used during the summer months and has a capacity of 4,500.

 Borgata Music Box

 The Borgata Music Box is a versatile venue used for music and comedy acts.
 The capacity is 1,000.
 It converts to the Borgata Theater, a private venue designed for meetings and presentations.
 The theater is designed for crystal clear sound.
 Capacity 1,000.
 In 2013, comedian Lewis Black performed his ninth stand-up comedy special at the Borgata Music Box.

-Boxing and Mixed Martial Arts
+Boxing and mixed martial arts

 Boxing and mixed martial arts matches are held at the casino.